epogrebnyak/econometrics-navigator/docs/index.rst

 Goals
 -----

-The Econometrics Navigator (EN) is a guide for statistics and econometrics learners that aims to provide you with:
+The Econometrics Navigator (EN) is aims to provide you with:

-- list of open access textbooks
+- open access textbooks
 - community knowledge (reddit, StackOverflow/Cross Validated, Twitter threads)
 - minimal code examples in Python, R, gretl or Julia

-- sense of human touch and accessibility of statistics topics
-- self-study plans and checklists
+for better understanding of statistics and econometrics topics.

 Changelog